-The Master of Social Work (MSW) program is designed to develop effective, ethical, culturally competent professionals for direct social work practice with diverse populations, such as those found in the San Diego region.
-CSUSM's MSW program prepares San Diego area students to practice in a variety of settings including public, private, and nonprofit agencies and organizations in social services, child welfare services, human services, healthcare, and mental health.
+The Master of Social Work (MSW) program is designed to develop culturally competent, ethical, and effective professionals for direct social work practice with diverse populations.
+The MSW program will prepare students for direct practice in a variety of settings including public, private, and nonprofit agencies and organizations, in social services, child welfare services, human services, healthcare, and mental/behavioral health.

 The MSW degree requires the completion of 60 graduate units, and may be completed in 2 (full time) or 3 (part time) years.
 Students choose one of two concentrations for their program: Children, Youth, and Families (CYF), or Behavioral Health (BH).

 Children, Youth and Families (CYF)

 The Children, Youth, and Families concentration focuses on a myriad of issues impacting diverse family systems including, but not limited to, substance abuse, domestic violence, incarceration, and child abuse and neglect.
-Students in the CYF concentration are prepared to practice in a variety of settings, including school-based services, mental health, physical health, and corrections.
 The CYF concentration also prepares students to address issues related to in public child welfare programs such as child protection, foster care placement, and adoption.
 These courses also prepare students to practice in non-child welfare settings such as school-based services, and in major public service systems including mental health, physical health, and corrections.
 Special populations of focus in the CYF concentration include children with social, emotional, and behavioral problems, survivors of trauma, military families, and populations at risk.

 Focusing on prevention, crisis intervention, and treatment, the CYF curriculum provides students with opportunities to increase their breadth and depth of knowledge, values, and skills for social work practice with children, youth, and families at the individual, group, community, and broader socio-political levels; with a scope much larger than just public child welfare.

 Behavioral Health (BH)